AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 ### Enhanced Bond Heightening

 At 7th level, your expertise over enhanced bonds allows you to become more versatile in how you apply them.
-Choose one of the following features:
+When enhancing a bond, 1 influence is fulfilled automatically without you needing to spend it.
+In addition, choose one of the following features:
 #### Bond Versatility

 You learn how to use the second [[#Enhanced Bond Specialty|enhanced bond]].
 You may still maintain only one enhanced bond in total at a time, according to the rules detailed above.
 #### Communal Enhanced Bond

-If you currently maintain only one enhanced bond, you can choose to either:

-- Maintain another enhanced bond of the type you have learned.
+You are able to sustain two [[#Enhanced Bond Specialty|enhanced bonds]] of the type you have learned.
-- Use a quick action and the same amount of influence used for your learned enhanced bond to share the effect with another creature you have histolectually bound, allowing them to trigger the same effect on your enhanced bond for as long as both are bound.

 ### Performative Casting